 - Vertical deep hole drilling machine

 - Horizontal deep hole drilling machine

-This types of drilling machines are commonly used in all the workshop.
+These types of a drilling machine are commonly used in all the workshops.
 Used to drill small sized holes.
 It is operated by holding in a hand.
 The workpiece where the hole is to be drilled is held in a vice.

 The schematic diagram of the radial drilling machine is shown in the figure.
 It consists of the base, column radial arm, drill head, spindle speed and feed mechanism.